d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 specifically for handling images, text, looping over sequential data, performing dynamic programming, etc.
-Sooner or later you will encounter (or invent) a layer that does not exist yet in the framework,
+Sooner or later, you will encounter (or invent) a layer that does not exist yet in the framework.
 In these cases, you must build a custom layer.
 In this section, we show you how.